 What is Salisbury steak?
-In simple terms, this is a seasoned hamburger smothered in mushroom gravy...but adding delicious flavors to the ground beef adds a depth of flavor.
-It is a great budget-friendly recipe and can feed a crowd.
+In simple terms, this is a seasoned hamburger smothered in mushroom gravy, but adding delicious flavors to the ground beef adds depth of flavor.
+Salisbury steak is made with inexpensive ground beef and low-cost ingredients, making it a great budget-friendly meal.

-If you love comfort food, you will also want to try my Gluten Free Swedish Meatballs recipe or my Gluten Free Meatloaf!
+If you love comfort food, you will also want to try my Gluten-Free Swedish Meatballs recipe or my Gluten Free Meatloaf!

 Ingredient Notes: